Learn More about the 988 Suicide & Crisis Lifeline

 Will law enforcement respond when I call 988?
 Will there be an in-person response if I call 988?

 As stated by SAMHSA, “The primary goal of the Lifeline is to provide support for people in suicidal crisis or mental health-related distress in the moments they most need it and in a manner which is person-centered.
 The vast majority of those seeking help from the Lifeline do not require any additional interventions at that moment.
-Currently, fewer than 2% of Lifeline calls require connection to emergency services like 911.
+Currently, fewer than 2% of Lifeline contacts require connection to emergency services like 911.
 While some safety and health issues may warrant a response from law enforcement and/or Emergency Medical Services (namely when a suicide attempt is in progress), the 988 coordinated response is intended to promote stabilization and care in the least restrictive manner.”

 However, many communities do not have robust mobile crisis teams or non-law enforcement responses available if an in-person response is needed.
 A major goal of the #ReimagineCrisis campaign is to ensure this is available everywhere.